enviodev/docs/docs/HyperSync/hypersync-query.md

 In the context of Hypersync, joins refer to the implicit linking of different types of blockchain data (logs, transactions, traces, and blocks) based on certain relationships.
 Here's an explanation of how these joins work:

-### Current Join Mechanism
+### Default Join Mechanism

 1. **Logs to Transactions**:
    - When you query logs using `log_selection`, Hypersync automatically retrieves the transactions associated with those logs.
 This is based on the transaction hash present in each log.
-     - Example: If your `log_selection` returns logs related to certain ERC20 transfers, Hypersync fetches the transactions containing these logs.
+     - Example: If your `log_selection` returns logs related to certain ERC20 transfers, Hypersync fetches the transactions containing these logs if the `field_selection.transaction`.

 2. **Transactions to Traces**:
    - After fetching the relevant transactions (either directly through `transaction_selection` or via logs), Hypersync retrieves the associated traces.